Soumi-Pandit12/quicknotes-flask-mysql-docker/README.md

 This project follows a **two-tier architecture**:

-* The Flask application runs in one container
+- Flask application runs in one container
-* The MySQL database runs in a separate container
+- MySQL database runs in a separate container
-* Docker Compose orchestrates both services
+- Docker Compose orchestrates both services
-* Internal communication happens using Docker networking (service name-based connection)
+- Internal communication via Docker networking
-* Environment variables are used for secure configuration
+- Environment variables used for configuration

 ---

-⚙️ Prerequisites
+## ⚙️ Prerequisites

-Before running this project, make sure you have the following installed on your system:

-Docker – required to build and run containers
-Docker Compose – used to manage multi-container setup Git – to clone the repository
+Make sure you have:

+- Docker
+- Docker Compose
+- Git
-Code Editor (optional) – such as VS Code for development and modification
+- Code Editor (optional, e.g., VS Code)

 ---